 - Level 3: For students with experience as graduate assistants who have at least a master’s degree or its equivalent and who have passed the doctoral general examination.

 Tuition (but not the General University Fee, the Graduate Matriculation Fee, or other fees) are waived for graduate assistants.
-(See “Tuition” for possible proration).
-If an assistantship begins or terminates during the course of a semester, tuition will be prorated on a weekly schedule, charged for that portion of the semester when the assistantship is not in force, waived when it is in force.
+If an assistantship begins or terminates during the course of a semester, tuition will be prorated on a weekly schedule, charged for that portion of the semester when the assistantship is not in force and waived when it is in force.
 This often results in an adjustment of the tuition charges, including partial assessment (if the student is registered throughout the semester for coursework for which tuition is charged) or a partial refund (if tuition has been paid).

 A graduate assistant is eligible for health insurance.
 Graduate assistants should be aware that it is necessary to complete the proper forms to enroll in health insurance.
 Health insurance does not take effect automatically.
 The University requires that all students have health insurance.
-If you have other health insurance and do not want the GA Student Health Insurance plan, you may waive the coverage by using the “GA Online Enrollment/Waiver Application” located at hr.uconn.edu/ct-partnership-health-benefits.
+If a student has other health insurance and does not want the GA Student Health Insurance plan, the student may waive the coverage by using the “GA Online Enrollment/Waiver Application” located at hr.uconn.edu/ct-partnership-health-benefits.